session-arr/session-arr/README.md

     vlet (ms $ vdrop sz2 x) $ \xr ->
     prim "merge" $ pair (sz, pair (xl, xr))
 ```
+   `prim "merge"` is a primitive function that needs to be implemented in C (see
+   Step 5).

 3. Instrument the code to produce a parallel version.
 This instrumentation
    should guide the annotation strategy described in the paper: